madflow/trivy-plugin-notify/README.md

 - slack
 - webhook

-Providers can be configured via environment variables.
+* Providers can be configured via environment variables.
-Multiple providers can be configured via the `--providers` flag as a comma-separated list.
+* Multiple providers can be configured via the `--providers` flag as a comma-separated list.
+* When `--send-always` is set, the plugin will send notifications even if no scan results were found.

 ## Installation